Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 The media is in a tizzy about this.

-But what I can tell you is that there is very real reason to be concerned, and I am so thankful that after eight years of being silenced, that we now have an opportunity just to put all the cards on the table.
+And I am so thankful that after eight years of being silenced, that we now have an opportunity just to put all the cards on the table.

-The data exists, the technology to do matching exists.
+The technology to do matching exists.

-So let's just let's just answer the question.
+So let's just answer the question.

-If the Trump administration says, you know what, we're just let's put all this to rest.
+If the Trump administration says, you know what, we're just, let's put all this to rest.

 Let's get to the bottom of this.

-If it's so necessary to look into Russian hacking for the sake of democracy, one would think that actual voting would be worth looking into, or illegal voting would be worth looking into as well.
+If it's so necessary to look into Russian hacking for the sake of democracy, one would think that actual voting would be worth looking into or illegal voting would be worth looking into as well.

-Well, one might think, and and and here's the challenge, and this is really important.
+And here's the challenge, and this is really important.

 The fraud has been institutionalized.

-And so while there are some basic matching techniques that you can use by pulling up the voter rolls and then bouncing that against the Social Security Death Index to see who's dead and voting, those are those are some basic searches that certainly need to be done.
+And so while there are some basic matching techniques that you can use by pulling up the voter rolls and then bouncing that against the Social Security Death Index to see who's dead and voting, those are some basic searches that certainly need to be done.

 But the real fraud is going to be found baked much more deeply into the system.

-We have uh issues through Motor Voter right now that that require that supported services like uh getting your driver's license and the DMV records and applying online through healthcare.gov.
+We have issues through Motor Voter right now that require that supported services like getting your driver's license and the DMV records and applying online through healthcare.gov, those federal formats get pushed straight into the state and they do not verify for citizenship.

-Those are the kinds of that's the kind of depth that we're going to have to get into to realize what's being put into our state roles and the accuracy of that, and then from that point, clean the roles up, and hopefully from this develop some solutions that will protect our roles moving forward.
+Those are the kinds of, that's the kind of depth that we're going to have to get into to realize what's being put into our state roles and the accuracy of that.

-Uh anyone who can do that can also very quickly find themselves registering to vote.
+Anyone who can do that can also very quickly find themselves registering to vote.

 That's exactly right.

-And and we, you know, we take no issue with that.
+And we take no issue with that.

 I mean, let's just get the answers.